Mazaak Mazaak Mein

-Mazaak Mazaak Mein is an Indian Hindi reality television talent competition, which premiered on 23 July 2016 on Life OK.
+Mazaak Mazaak Mein is an Indian Hindi-language reality television talent competition, which premiered on 23 July 2016 on Life OK.
 The series is produced by Balaji Telefilms of Ekta Kapoor and Shobha Kapoor.

 Harbhajan Singh and Shoaib Akhtar were the judges.

 Plot

 The show is a reality show, but the main aim of the show is to select the best comedians in the field of comedy.